DFE-Digital/publish-teacher-training-2022/README.md

 ## Persona login

-Persona login is availale in local development and non-production environments.
+Persona login is availale in local asdfadsfdsaelopment and non-production environments.
 This allows you to log in to existing anonymised accounts or pre-selected accounts identified by personas.

 ## Using DfE Sign-In